boat130/GettingCleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 So at the end, we will have 2 datasets.
 One is a tidy dataset (from step 4) and the other is average of each variable (from step 5).

+# To be clear,
+You do not need to download any files before running the script.